 Fees to watch out for

-You can start trading by putting money into a wallet linked to the cryptocurrency exchange.
+You can start trading by putting money into a wallet linked to a specific cryptocurrency exchange.
 This can be done through bank transfers, credit or debit card deposits, or PayPal transfers.

-While it’s often free to transfer money directly from your bank account, credit or debit card transactions may charge a 2% to 5% fee.
+While it’s often free to transfer money directly from your bank account, credit or debit card transactions may come with a 2% to 5% fee.
 PayPal deposits usually charge a fee of 2.5% or more.

 Here are the most common trading fees: